Table of Contents

 What happens if the system goes down during a sale?

-POS systems offer offline mode, allowing you to continue transactions even without the internet.
+POS systems offer an offline mode, allowing you to continue transactions even without an internet connection.
 Once the connection is restored, the data syncs automatically.

 How often do POS systems update?